 9) Your future plans and how are you going to take the sport ahead… Please share your dream.

 I’m currently in our Indian rugby camp preparing for the Asian championship in Taiwan.
 The plan, for now, is just getting better and attending all the Indian camps that I can.
-I want to contribute my best to the country.
+The only current thought is to contribute my best to the country.

 I have played 2 sports for the national team – Rugby and American football.
 I want to also get into the the India Ultimate Frisbee Team which will make it 3 sports for the country.